This chapter lists the races available for player characters in Escarnum.

 Escarnum backgrounds differ from other backgrounds you may have seen, by offering an associated ritual in addition to other benefits.
 This is intended as a way to prompt groups who often ignore ritual casting.
 A character who chooses the associated ritual as their benefit can perform the ritual as if they had mastered it, without requiring a ritual book or ritual caster feat, though they must still pay any associated costs when the ritual is used.

 In other words, if you like the idea that your character may be a hybrid of two (or more!) species, you are more than welcome.
-Although you will ultimately need to pick a “race” to best represent the mechanical traits they have inherited, you should remember that this is an observation of your character’s ancestry, not a box to place limitations on their story.
+Although you will ultimately need to pick a “race” to best represent the mechanical traits they have inherited, this is an observation of your character’s ancestry—not a box to place limitations on their story.